QCA Principles

 The Board, led by the Chairman, sets the Group’s strategic direction and is responsible to Cohort’s stakeholders for the leadership, oversight and long-term success of the Group.

-The Group’s business model is set out in our strategic report.
+The Group’s purpose, business model and strategy is set out in our Strategic report.
 We believe this promotes long-term value for our shareholders as demonstrated by our five years’ financial performance and our key performance indicators which are shown for the last three years.

 Our progressive dividend policy and share performance over the last five years are also indicators of long-term value for our shareholders with total shareholder return shown here: